miquido/MQVMRunner/README.md

 - copying scripts from `scripts` directory to location of your choice and replacing placeholders with actual values
   - RUNNER_PATH - path to MQVMRunner executable
   - VM_USER - username for VM
-  - AUTH - `--private-key <path to RSA key>` if you want to authenticate with private key or `--password-authorization <password>` if you want to use password instead
+  - AUTH - `--private-key <path to private key>` if you want to authenticate with private key or `--password-authorization <password>` if you want to use password instead
   - CACHE_MOUNT - `--mount <path to gitlab_cache directory>=Cache` if you want to use GitLab cache or empty string if you don't want to use it
 - editing `config.toml` file (located in `~/.gitlab-runner`) and adding modified content of following snippet to your newly created runner:
 ```